 ID Marks: Clean shell, long tail, teardrop scale behind left eye.

 Frequents: West side of beach in front of first house basking on the sand.

-The two types of sea turtles most frequently observed at Turtle Bay are the green sea turtle and the hawksbill sea turtle.
+The type of sea turtles most frequently observed at Turtle Bay is the green sea turtle.
 The green sea turtle is listed as a threatened species under federal and state law.
 Hawaiian green sea turtles have shown a good population recovery in recent years, although they are still plagued with a papilloma virus that causes disfiguring tumors.
-Hawksbill sea turtles are sighted much less frequently than the greens.
 Honu are spotted on every kayak tour.
 After all it isn’t called Turtle Bay for nothing.

 TROPICAL FISH (HUMUHUMUNUKUNUKUAPUA’A)

 Hawai’i is home to over 435 different species of tropical fish.
-From the oddly shaped trumpet fish to the humuhumunukunukuapua’a Hawaii’s state fish, several of these species can be observed up close in the window of your kayak or while snorkeling.
+From the oddly shaped trumpet fish to the humuhumunukunukuapua’a Hawaii’s state fish, several of these species can be observed from your kayak or while snorkeling.
 Raccoon butterfly fish, yellow tangs, wrasse, moorish idols, parrotfish, goat fish, octopus and moray eels are among the many frequently spotted underwater animals found in the coral reefs around Turtle Bay.